 Section 7.02 Election, Designation, and Term of Office:

-All Officers, except those appointed pursuant to Section 7.03, shall be elected by the Regular Members by secured electronic voting method as designated by the Board.
+All Officers, except those appointed pursuant to Section 7.03, shall be elected by the Regular Members by the secured electronic voting method as designated by the Board.
 Officers shall hold office until the expiration of their term of office.
-The office of President and 1st Vice President of NASRO shall be filled by progression of the chairs of office by succession.
+The office of President and 1st Vice President of NASRO shall be filled by the progression of the chairs of office by succession.
 Each term of office, whether by election or succession, shall be for two (2) years.
-The offices of 2nd Vice President, Secretary, and Treasurer shall be by election.
+The offices of the 2nd Vice President, Secretary, and Treasurer shall be by-election.

 Section 7.04 Removal or Suspension of Officers, Board Members, or Regular Members: